Putting up decking, or other raised platforms, in your garden is permitted development, not needing an application for planning permission, providing:

 If the decking forms part of a larger piece of work (e.g. an extension with additional decking), then there may be different/further rules which apply to the entire development.
 These could mean planning permission or prior approval is required.

 Please note: The permitted development allowances described here apply to houses and not to:

 - Flats and maisonettes (view our guidance on flats and maisonettes)

 - Converted houses or houses created through the ‘permitted development’ rights for:

 - ‘Changes of use’ (Schedule 2, Part 3, Classes G; M; MA; N; P; PA and Q) (as detailed in our change of use section)

 - Areas where there may be a planning condition, Article 4 Direction or other restriction that limits permitted development rights.

-These rules summarise the text of Schedule 2, Part 1, Class E of the The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
+These rules summarise the text of Schedule 2, Part 1, Class E of the The Town and Country Planning (General Permitted Development) (England) Order 20151 (as amended2).

-Detailed advice on complying with these rules, illustrative examples and further explanations of the terminology used is provided by government in the ‘Permitted development rights for householders: technical guidance’.
+Detailed advice on complying with these rules, illustrative examples and further explanations of the terminology used is provided by government in the ‘Permitted development rights for householders: technical guidance3’.

 Use our partner directories from RIBA, FMB, or RTPI to find an architect, builder or planning consultant to help with your project or development.